 There are various ways to install custom ROM on any Android smartphone or tablet.
-But, most of the users prefer TWRP custom recovery for the flashing process.
+However, most of the users prefer TWRP custom recovery for the flashing process.
 Follow this guide to flash custom ROM with ADB sideload command.

 The answer is quite simple.
 If you accidentally format or factory reset your Android device with internal memory only (no external SD card), then it is pretty tricky to restore the default settings.

 What is Android Debug Bridge?